 The shape & size

 This is a mummy-shape pad, and it comes in three different sizes, all this is to cut down on weight.
 I find it great that you can choose an appropriate size to avoid carrying extra length and bulk without reason.
-In fact, you will notice in specifications that there is the difference of 140 grams between the S and the L sizes, and the packed sizes are different as well.
+In fact, you will notice in specifications that there is a difference of 140 grams between the S and the L sizes, and the packed sizes are different as well.

 Inflation & deflation